bhaddacak/bhaddacak.github.io/_pages/srtreader.md

 title: "Siam Rath Tipitaka Reader"
 permalink: /srtreader
 is_application: true
-date: 2023-07-29 12:00:00 +0700
+date: 2023-08-05 12:00:00 +0700
 ---

 This may be the first appearance of the full set (45 volumes) of Siam Rath Pāli canon in Roman script.
 The Thai script version can be found at [Learn Tripitaka](http://www.learntripitaka.com/).
 The source also includes the Pāli commentaries (48 volumes).
 All these will be available soon in `Pāli Platform 3` (forthcoming).
 The printed version can be downloaded here: [Vol. 1](http://www.car.chula.ac.th/rarebook/book2/clra58_0001.pdf) ...
 [Vol. 45](http://www.car.chula.ac.th/rarebook/book2/clra58_0045.pdf).
-Typically, the Thai Pāli canon is refered by volume, paragraph, and page number, e.g., 9/314/250 (DN 10.314).
+Typically, the Thai Pāli canon is refered by volume, paragraph, and page number, e.g., 9/314/250 (=DN 10.314), but in the older system only volume and page number are used.
 In this tool, once a page is selected to go, the user can navigate to pages by keyboard.
 Dehyphenation is done by computing, so it can get wrong in some cases.

 <div>
 <select id="texts">